jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (ea) subpart 5A regulates the giving of financial advice and the provision of financial advice services:
   (eb) subpart 5B provides disclosure and conduct obligations for providers of client money or property services:
   (f) subpart 6 regulates the provision of retail discretionary investment management services under a licence and the provision of related custodial services by a custodian:
+  (fa) subpart 6A regulates the conduct of financial institutions:
   (g) subpart 7 provides for the making of regulations on the holding and application of investors' funds and property by derivatives issuers (whether or not they are licensed or are making regulated offers of derivatives):
   (ga) subpart 7A provides for additional purposes relating to licences to act as an administrator of a financial benchmark, and additional powers in respect of licensees, authorised bodies, or contributors to financial benchmarks:
   (h) subpart 8 identifies the civil liability provisions under this Part.